Common Plant Diseases:

 - Select quality seeds which are free from all kinds of diseases and disease-resistant cultivars.

 - If the crop is grown from cuttings, it should be from healthy mother plants.

 - Maintain proper space and light conditions

 - Soil or growing medium pH should be maintained at an optimum level.

-- Avoid water logging and water stress all the times.
-You should provide balanced irrigation depending soil moisture status.
+- Avoid waterlogging and water stress all the time.
+You should provide balanced irrigation depending on soil moisture status.

 - Remove any pests from the orchard or garden as these pests may encourage the growth of pathogens that cause blights.

 - Remove all the affected areas of the plant with the help of pruners.